Short Answer (quick read).

 - You are responsible for maintenance.

-- A VPS is more expensive than shared hosting.
+- A VPS is more expensive than a shared plan.

 Managed VPS: the perfect combination of shared hosting and VPS

-Do you want to benefit from the many advantages of a VPS without technical knowledge and without all the extra work?
+Do you want to benefit from the many advantages of a virtual machine without technical knowledge and without all the extra work?
 Then simply opt for Managed VPS.
 That’s how to get the best of both worlds.